khulnasoft-lab/design.khulnasoft.com/contents/components/modal.md

 - Always center horizontally and scale down responsively when the page is narrower than the modal's max width.
 - The height of the modal is determined by the content.
   - When modal content extends below the viewport, the viewport remains scrollable.
-  - If modal content exceeding the height of the viewport impedes a user’s ability to maintain context or see important actions, the content within the modal is scrollable.
+  - If modal content exceeds the height of the viewport and impedes a user’s ability to maintain context or see important actions, the content within the modal can be made scrollable.
+However, this should be avoided, if possible, because doing so impacts the ability for [dropdowns](/components/dropdown-overview) and other popups ([tooltips](/components/tooltip) and [popovers](/components/popover)) to extend outside the boundary of the modal when necessary and to reposition as needed depending on available space.
 - On small screens where content requires scrolling, consider opening the content in a new page instead.
-- Avoid making the modal content area scrollable.
-This allows dropdowns and similar popups to extend outside the boundary of the modal when necessary and to re-position as needed depending on available space.
 - The first focusable item should be auto-focused within the modal dialog.

 ### Content